xiaoras/arimastate/README.md

 # arimastate
-state space formulation of arima models
+python module for state space formulation of arima models